haidarraza21/CarRentalExpress/README.md

 ## Overview
 This is a fully responsive car rental website that allows users to explore and rent cars easily through a user-friendly interface.
 It provides an attractive and functional front end with various sections, including a home page, services, reviews, and an about page.
 The site also integrates with ScrollReveal for smooth animations.

+## Demo

+You can view a live demo of my CarRentalExpress Website at [https://haidarraza21.github.io/CarRentalExpress/](https://haidarraza21.github.io/CarRentalExpress/).

 ## Features
 - **Responsive Design**: Works seamlessly across all device sizes.
 - **Car Rental Service**: Users can choose a location, specify pick-up and return dates, and book a car with ease.